 To avoid a situation like John Terry's burglary, take note of the following cautionary advice:

 Only accept friend requests on Facebook from people you know and trust.
-Bear in mind that, Instagram allows you to have a private profile whereby people have to send a request.

 If you leave your Instagram profile public, anyone in the entire world can see your pictures.